misteridiot/humphry/README.md

 @reboot cd /home/pi/humphry && /home/pi/humphry/player.py 2>&1 | /home/pi/humphry/timestamp.sh >> /home/pi/humphry/logs/cron.log
 0 * * * * cd /home/pi/humphry && /home/pi/humphry/main.py  2>&1 | /home/pi/humphry/timestamp.sh >> /home/pi/humphry/logs/cron.log
 ```

-Once you're done Ctrl-X to exit and save.

 ## Setting up hardware
 So all that is to get the software running.
 For the radio to work you'll need your Pi to be connected to two pieces of hardware: